FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-11-28-What-Is-Encryption?.md

 The reason why this method is successful in the real world is because both keys are mathematically linked to each other in a way that ensures that only the correct private/public key combination can be used to encrypt or decrypt messages.
 A user could use a recipients public key to encrypt a message, and only the recipients private key can be used to decrypt it, and vice versa.
 The most famous algorithm that uses asymmetric encryption is called **RSA**(Rivest–Shamir–Adleman).
 It has been around since the 1970's and still widely used today as a means to exchange symmetric keys between distant parties.
 It's the reason why your credit card data can be securely transmitted between the browser and server when you're shopping online.
 So it's very important to say the least.
 Like always, I suggest reading into how this is implemented in the real world and what's behind the algorithm.

-Asymmetric key encryption is also very slow.
-As you can imagine, there are 4 keys(2 public and 2 private per 2 parties) we now have to deal with and the overhead for generating them can be quite computationally intensive.
+As great as asymmetric encryption is, it does have its drawbacks.
+Mainly, asymmetric key encryption is very slow compared to symmetric encryption.
+There are more keys we now have to deal with, and the overhead for generating them can be quite computationally intensive.
+It would be highly inefficient to generate a private/public key pair everytime just to encrypt data at rest.
 This is why asymmetric algortihms are hardly used for actually encrypting message data.
 They can however ensure a symmetric key is generated and encrypted to be securely sent over an insecure medium such as the internet.
 But the actual encryption of data uses symmetric algorithms for that purpose.

 ### Encryption visualized